bazaarvoice/response-demo/README.md

 [![Build Status](https://travis-ci.org/bazaarvoice/clientresponse-demo.svg?branch=master)](https://travis-ci.org/bazaarvoice/clientresponse-demo)

-# Client Response Demo Application
+#Response Demo Application

-This repository contains an example implementation of the Bazaarvoice Client Response API for our clients to reference in building their own integrations.
+This repository contains an example implementation of the Bazaarvoice Response API for our clients to reference in building their own integrations.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 For details on how to perform some common tasks, refer to [this](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md).